longturn/freeciv21/docs/Coding/hacking.rst

 etc. See :file:`utility/speclist.h`.
 Note that the way the :code:`*_list_iterate macro` is implemented means you can use "continue" and "break" in the usual manner.

 One thing you should keep in the back of your mind.
-Say you are iterating through a Unit list, and then somewhere inside the iteration decide to disband a Unit.
-In the server you would do this by calling :code:`wipe_unit(punit)`, which would then remove the Unit node from all the relevant Unit lists.
-However, by the way :code:`unit_list_iterate` works, if the removed Unit was the following node :code:`unit_list_iterate` will already have saved the pointer, and use it in a moment, with a segfault as the result.
+Say you are iterating through a unit list, and then somewhere inside the iteration decide to disband a unit.
+In the server you would do this by calling :code:`wipe_unit(punit)`, which would then remove the unit node from all the relevant unit lists.
+However, by the way :code:`unit_list_iterate` works, if the removed unit was the following node :code:`unit_list_iterate` will already have saved the pointer, and use it in a moment, with a segfault as the result.
 To avoid this, use :code:`unit_list_iterate_safe` instead.